MOTORBIKE CLUTCH DIAGNOSTICS

 Understanding the critical connection between your engine and rear wheel.

 The clutch is the poor tortured device that sits between your engine’s crankshaft and the back wheel, controlling the transmission of power.
-Some riders barely use it, while others use their clutch as a power modulater, brake, wheelie device, or gear-too-tall-and-don’t- want-to-shift device.
+Some riders barely use it, while others use their clutch as a power modulator, brake, wheelie device, or gear-too-tall-and-don’t- want-to-shift device.

 We typically don’t think about our clutch until it starts to slip or begins to feel jerky.
 Many riders reckon the friction (drive) plates are the only parts that wear, but all clutch components have a lifespan and will cause the deterioration of a clutch’s performance as they wear.